Data Entry: Goals

 Use each of these to set up future financial goals.

-Mouse over Property to enter property-related goals: Primary Home Relocation, Investment Property Purchase, or Vacation Home Purchase.
+Mouse over Property to enter property-related goals: Primary Home Relocation, Investment Property Purchase, Vacation Home Purchase, Land Purchase, or Home Improvement.
 For more information, see our page on Property Goals.

 Mouse over Asset Purchase to enter goals to purchase a business or other asset.

 Click here for additional information about the Cash Reserve goal.

 There is a lot of flexibility in the timing of goals — use the Goal start and Goal end dates to indicate the period during which the goals will take place, and the frequency to determine when they occur.
 Users can set annual increases on vacation goals, car goals, and other goal cards.

 - To set a one-time goal, set the start year and end year to the year you want the goal to be funded, and the frequency to “One time”.